 A corporation is a legal entity formed in accordance with state law and separate from its owners.
 It is owned by shareholders that have purchased shares of the corporation’s stock.
-The shareholders elect a board of directors, who in turn oversee the entity’s operations.
+The shareholders elect a board of directors, who in turn oversee the entity’s operations and officers.

 Filing Articles of Incorporation for your business is the first step.
 This document lists some of your corporation’s basic information.
 This will include the name of your corporation, which must be unique from other Florida corporations.
 Additionally, these articles require you list the information of your corporation’s registered agent.

 Florida has a $35 filing fee for Articles of Incorporation.
 You can complete the filing online at the Department of Corporations site, by mail, fax, or hand delivery.
 If you choose to mail your articles, the usual processing time is one week.
 However, submitting your articles online will take no longer than two days.

 Designating a registered agent for your corporation is the second step.
 Make sure the person or company you designate to serve as your registered agent is able to complete the necessary role requirements.
 Some of these main roles are:

 Also, when filling out your Articles of Incorporation, you must list the registered agent’s information, such as their name and physical address.
 With this in mind, make sure the registered agent is comfortable with this information being public.
 If not, you may look to enlisting the services of an attorney or formation service to serve in this capacity.

 There is an additional $35 fee associated with designating your registered agent.
 Together with the articles of incorporation fee, your total filing fee will be $70.